 - Do not allow pets in the bedroom or even better prevent them from entering the house altogether.
 Pet dander increases the amount of food for the house dust mite and may increase their numbers.

 - Avoid fabric-covered furniture.
-Use leather or vinyl coverings that are impenetrable to the house dust mite and dust mite allergen.
+Use leather or vinyl coverings that are impenetrable to the house dust mite and dust mite allergens.